· SOUTHEAST ASIA · THAILAND ·

 Phuket is the largest island in Thailand and a mega-tourism hub – more than 14 million people a year routinely vacationed here, pre covid.

-It’s a vast island, worthy of several weeks alone if you wanted to do it justice, with many beachy coves, Buddhist temples, towns and nightlife to explore.
-However, on this Thailand itinerary, we’re choosing to *nearly* skip it, because generally we don’t spend a lot of time in excessively touristy, expensive locations.
+It’s a vast island, worthy of several weeks alone if you wanted to do it justice, with many beachy coves, Buddhist temples, towns and nightlife spots to explore.
+However, on this Thailand itinerary, we’re choosing to nearly skip it, because generally we don’t spend a lot of time in excessively touristy, expensive locations.
 It’s also a bit seedy and known, in areas, for being a party hub.
-It’s expensive to get around too, with taxis routinely charging far more than most other areas in Thailand.
+It’s expensive to get around, too, with taxis routinely charging far more than most other areas in Thailand.

-On this itinerary, as we are not really focussing on Phuket, we have only included information about Phuket Town, which is a cool little town and adjacent to the port for the ferries to onward islands.
+On this itinerary, as we are not really focusing on Phuket, we have only included information about Phuket Town, which is a cool little town and adjacent to the port for the ferries to onward islands.

 One Chun Cafe & Restaurant | a popular, well known place set in a colonial building with rather quirky decor.
 Specialises in specific dishes such as crab curry.
 We visited with friends and really enjoyed it.

 Lau Pa Sat Phuket Town | sharing a name with the famous hawker centre in Singapore is always a great sign!
 True to form, this Singapore-style, family run restaurant has exceptionally good value food.
+The menu reminded me of back when I was in Penang – I love it!

 Getting around Phuket is easy, either by scooter (check your travel insurance is valid and covers this), rental car or taxi.
 Grab taxis are available and are the best option on the island (taxis are notoriously expensive in Phuket).
 Your accommodation will always be able to arrange transfers for you too.

-Tip | to catch a Grab taxi from Phuket airport, there is now an official pick up zone (you used to have to go out onto the main road).
+Tip | to catch a Grab taxi from Phuket Airport, there is now an official pick up zone (you used to have to go out onto the main road).

-Ferries | mostly leave from Rassada Pier
+Ferries | most leave from Rassada Pier

 Nearest Airport | Phuket International Airport